alex-trapp/scAge/README.md

 GSM3394378	| 0.512195 | 0.439024 | ... | 10 |
 GSM3394354	| 0.767857 | 0.333333 | ... | 20 |

-An example compressed bulk HDF matrix of C57BL/6J mice livers is provided in the `bulk` directory <br>
+An example compressed bulk matrix of C57BL/6J mice livers (in hdf format) is provided in the `bulk` directory <br>

 The output of this function is a .tsv file with the following format:
 ChrPos | PearsonR | PearsonP | Coef | Intercept |